astrojimig/precalculated-dr17-selfunc/README.md

 # Effective Selection Function

-The **effective (or 3D) selection function** is the ratio of the **observed number of stars** divided by the **intrinsic number of stars in the Milky Way** as a function of 3D Heliocentric position.
+The **effective (or 3D) selection function** is the ratio of the **observed number of stars in APOGEE** divided by the **intrinsic number of stars in the Milky Way** as a function of 3D Heliocentric position.
 This includes the effects of the raw selection function, with some additional ingredients of distances, isochrones (to assume some intrinsic distribution on the HR diagram) and a 3D Milky Way dust map. **This is a more complex application of the selection function and will largely depend on your planned science case.**

-Under construction - more here coming soon!
+For example, you may want to split up the effective selection for different metallicities (as done in [Mackereth & Bovy 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.3631M/abstract)), or by both metallicity and stellar ages (as in [Mackereth et al. 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.471.3057M/abstract)).
+You may want smaller or larger sized bins than adopted by previous work, or a different range of distances sampled.
+Depending on how you define your data sample in APOGEE (cuts in surface gravity, kinematics, etc.), this should also be reflected in the effective selection function for best results.

 ![Effective Selection Function](https://i.imgur.com/fhIBdqG.png)

-*Figure 2: The effective selection function for APOGEE, showing the selection fraction along different lines-of-sight.
+*Figure 2: The effective selection function for APOGEE, showing the selection fraction along different lines of sight.
 Generally, the selection fraction is larger close to the Sun, and decreases with distance.*

 # Other Useful Resources